CodePushGo/website/src/content/blog/en/how-to-use-capgo-documentation-for-ota-updates.md

 ---
 slug: how-to-use-capgo-documentation-for-ota-updates
-title: How to Use Capgo Documentation for OTA Updates
+title: How to Use CodePushGo Documentation for OTA Updates
-description: "Learn how to implement secure Over-the-Air updates in your Capacitor apps with Capgo's comprehensive documentation and step-by-step guidance."
+description: "Learn how to implement secure Over-the-Air updates in your Capacitor apps with CodePushGo's comprehensive documentation and step-by-step guidance."
 author: Martin Donadieu
 author_image_url: https://avatars.githubusercontent.com/u/4084527?v=4
 author_url: https://github.com/riderx